matteocedroni/LockedLauncher/readme.md

 ```
 unlockAfter
 ```
-Inputs will be enabled after `unlockAfter` seconds from launch
+Inputs will be re-enabled after `unlockAfter` seconds from launch

 #### Target window unlock mode
 ```